 Figuring out your website setup and an Amazon account can be a frustrating process.
 From colors and layouts to following best practices and guidelines, it’s all about getting everything right and ready to sell.
-Photography can sometimes feel like one more hill to climb, but if you do a little planning it can turn into an easy walk.
+Ecommerce photography can sometimes feel like one more hill to climb, but if you do a little planning it can turn into an easy walk.
 Find some tips below based on our past experience.

 Ecommerce Starting Shot List and Guidelines